fmExcense/compositeurdigital.github.io/en/form.md

 # Fill-in forms

-Use fill-in forms to collect data from users.
+Use fill-in forms to collect data during your presentation.
 Answers are stored on the computer.

 ## Interactions in the Compositeur Digital